 For homes that receive multiple offers, this could be the difference between your offer being accepted, and months of searching for another home.

-Commission rebates are legal in 40 states, and the US Department of Justice supports making rebates legal in all 10 states.
+Commission rebates are legal in 40 states, and the US Department of Justice supports making rebates legal in all 10 remaining states.

-If you’re wondering if a commission rebate is taxed as regular income, we have good news for you: They aren’t!
+If you’re wondering if a commission rebate is taxed as regular income, we have good news for you: they aren’t

 After much speculation among real estate brokers across the country, the IRS released confirmation on Nov.
-30, 2006 that stated:
+30, 2006, that stated:

-In the present case, Taxpayer does not have an information reporting obligation under section 6041 of the Code because, as concluded above, a payment or credit at closing represents an adjustment to the purchase price of the home and generally is not includible in a purchaser’s gross income.
+“In the present case, Taxpayer does not have an information reporting obligation under section 6041 of the Code because, as concluded above, a payment or credit at closing represents an adjustment to the purchase price of the home and generally is not includible in a purchaser’s gross income.”

-How Much of a Rebate Will I Receive?
+How much of a rebate will I receive?

 Typically, home buyer rebates are negotiated on a one-to-one basis between you and your agent.
 Your ability to negotiate ultimately determines the rebate that you receive.

-In order to receive a higher rebate, it’s smart to shop around and interview multiple agents to compare quotes until you find an agent that’s willing to give you a large rebate.
+To receive a higher rebate, it’s smart to shop around and interview multiple agents to compare quotes until you find an agent that’s willing to give you a large rebate.

-The process of searching for an agent who is great on both price and quality can take many hours of interviews and negotiations.
+The process of searching for an agent great on both price and quality can take many hours of interviews and negotiations.
 And while it’s important to push for the best terms for yourself, remember that long and unpleasant negotiation isn’t the best way to start a relationship with your agent.

-Clever has a nationwide network of top-rated real estate agents who have already agreed to offer a commission rebate up to 1% of the purchase price of your home.
-No negotiation necessary.
+Getting a commission rebate doesn’t have to be difficult.
+Clever has a nationwide network of top-rated real estate agents who have already agreed to offer a commission rebate of $1,000* of the purchase price of your home.
+No negotiation is necessary.

-Clever has partners from every major brand, and top rated local brokerages across the country.
+Clever has partners from every major brand and top-rated local brokerages across the country.
 Our Partner Agents know that if the buyers we send don’t have an incredible experience working with them, we won’t send any more referrals.
 Our Partner Agents are experienced helping buyers find the home of their dreams, making a competitive offer, and helping you through inspections, paperwork, final walk through, and any unforeseen hiccups.

 When agents work with Clever, they know that we send them a constant stream of business.
 While they might not normally offer such a large rebate to an individual client, we send them enough business to make it worth their time.